-Real milk is not cheap, reduce how much you consume, make it count with quality small local farmed organic milk.
+Real milk is not cheap, reduce how much you consume, and make it count with quality small local farmed organic milk.
 You will feel the difference.

 Organic meat & dairy are key to better health.
-Organic A two gene milk can help you get the minerals and vitamins you need.
+Organic A two-gene milk can help you get the minerals and vitamins you need.

-Foods in plastics, boxes, fast and easy meals, most have chemicals which the body can't process and many get stored as fat.
+Foods in plastics, boxes, fast and easy meals, most have chemicals that the body can’t process and many get stored as fat.
 The best thing to do is to hit the produce section and learn about cooking foods slow and low.
-Don’t overcook foods as this depleted the nutrition in them, so does the microwave, we all love the microwave fast and easy meals.
-We need to make it a habit to eat these 20% of the time and cook real food 80% of the time.
+Don’t overcook foods as this depleted the nutrition in them, and so does the microwave, we all love the microwave fast and easy meals.
+We need to make it a habit to eat this 20% of the time and cook real food 80% of the time.

 The 80/ 20 Rule is a good rule to help you remember to minimize bad foods that we all enjoy and still can.
-Just keeping them in check, learning to enjoy discovering more 80% foods and how to cook them.
+Just keeping them in check, learning to enjoy discovering more than 80% of foods and how to cook them.